• Skip to primary navigation

 Corn and Zucchini Fritters

-• Add the zucchini, yellow squash, jalapeño, green onions, garlic, basil, mint, cilantro, oregano, salt, and cheeses.
-Toss well with a large spoon or your hands.
+• Add the grated zucchini, yellow squash, jalapeño, green onions, garlic, basil, mint, parsley, salt, and cheese.
+Toss well with a large wooden spoon.

 • Stir in the beaten eggs and corn flour.
 It won't look like a batter as it's mostly vegetables and cheese.
 The idea is to have just enough flour and egg to hold the fritter together during cooking.

-• Let it all relax in the bowl for 20 minutes so that the egg is absorbed by the corn flour.
-(This is a good time to make the salad.)
+• Let it all relax in the bowl for 20 minutes so that the egg is absorbed by the corn flour, while you make the salad.

-• Allow to cook about 5 minutes until the bottom edges just begin to turn brown.
-Using a flat spatula, flip them over.
+Carefully flip them over using a spatula.
 At this point they should hold together very well.
-Cook for another 4 - 5 minutes.
-The fritters should be lightly browned on both sides.
+Cook for another 4 - 5 minutes until lightly browned on both sides.

 • Remove to a plate lined with paper towels, cover with foil to keep warm, and repeat the process with another tablespoon of oil.

 • These fritters are best served warm.
-Top with the salad.
+Top with the kale, avocado and mango salad.

 • Combine the avocado, mango, chile, green onion and kale in a large bowl.